erikrose/nose-progressive/README.rst

 Version History
 ===============

+1.5.1
+  * Avoid a TypeError when running nose-progressive from within ``invoke``, which obscures the terminal size.

 1.5
   * Add the ``--progressive-editor-shortcut-template`` option, letting you completely customize the editor shortcuts.
 Now we support any text editor